RoyEJohnson/react-webpack-boilerplate/README.componentFactory.md

 They are declared at the top level, not inside `actions`, but are otherwise like actions in terms of being bound to state and accessing state members and props.

-Note: if lifecycle hooks are not used, the factory will make a functional component, which is somewhat lighter weight than a class-based component.
-It's not stateless, as functional components are, because its state is handled separately.

 ### `render`

 This is the familiar `render` function.
 It receives `props` as its argument,